DrPandemic/aigar.io/clients/python/README.md

 - `target`: Target (`Vec2` object) that the cell should go for.
             Move the cell by changing this value.

+#### Methods
+*Note: the following methods will only have an effect when called on cells
+       owned by your player.*

+- `move(target)`: Moves towards the given `Vec2` target.
+                  Convenience method that sets `cell.target`.

+- `split()`: Splits the cell into two distinct cells with half their parent's mass.
+The new cells will later be available to control via the `cells` list in `Player`.
+             The cell must be at least twice the minimum mass for this call to have an effect.

+- `burst()`: Exchanges a fixed amount of the cell's mass to gain a temporary speed boost.
+             If the cell is too small to afford the price, this call has no effect.

+- `trade(mass)`: Trades a given amount of the cell's mass to gain a small gain in the player's score (competition points).
+                 If the given quantity is too large for the cell's mass, the trade will only be based on how much the cell can afford.

 ### Resources